gheenc/Computational-Methods/final_project/README.md

 I was actually suprised that most of the analysis followed the expectation of rural counties being farther from healthcare.
 I thought I would find some exceptions to this though but I did not.

 **How did you validate your analyses?**
+To validate the county breakdown and API

+To validate the ANOVA and regression I used the Excel data analysis toolpack.
+Because Alaska had the missing data due to

 # Web Front and API
 **Describe your server API and the web front-end.**
+The landing page of my web page begins with a map of the country and the RUCC classification of each county developed by UNC.
+It also states the title of the project and lets the user know only the 50 states and DC are available for analysis.
+*Photo of landing page*

+The user can then select from three options: breakdown of RUCC by state, distance to healthcare by RUCC, and about the dataset.
+*Photo of the three button*

+The breakdown of RUCC by state allows the user to input any selected state to learn how that state's counties are classified.
+After a state is selected, it displays a numerical breakdown of how many counties are present in the state for each classification, a photo of the state and it's counties colored according to their classification and a legend that tells each classification's color and metrics.
+The html also includes a maximum width and height so that each photo can conform to the best ratio for the state's size.
+*Photo of Vermont*

+This analyze page also pulls from the website's API.
+The API queries the original dataset for whatever state the user selected and returns the county classification breakdown.
+*Photo of Vermont API*

+The About the Dataset page gives a brief overview of SDOH and the variables used.
+*Photo of about the Dataset*

+Distance to Healthcare is where the heart of the analysis lives.
+Here the user can choose from one of the 9 variables they wish to analyze, and which two RUCCs they would like to compare.
+They can also stratify by region if they would like to compare classifications between region or only look within one region.
+I added which states are classified within each region for better understanding for the user.
+For all my analyzes I only focused on the interaction of RUCC in all the US.
+*Photo of input distance*

+Once the user has chosen a variable, two RUCCs, and regions if they wish, they click the analyze button and a graph generates along with a ANOVA and linear regression anaysis.
+The graph generates as a Plotly graph so it can be interactive to users.
+The graph shows as a line graph of the mean distance wanted for each RUCC wanted for every year from 2013-2020.
+This allows the user to visually appreciate if there were any changes in distance needed to travel for each classification and the difference between the two classifications.
+*Photo of Graph*

+It then displays the results of the ANOVA and linear analyses.
+Any insignificant analyses are shown in red and any significant analyses are shown in green.
+*Photo of analyses*

 **Recommendations from video**
+I recieved three comments on my video.

+The first asked if I considered looking at total number of ERs and other healthcare services, and I did.
+This was the initial metric I wanted to use for my analyses but after looking at the data, I felt it was misleading.

+I also received a comment asking if I considered using 10 decimals for the p values as opposed ot 5.
+I did increase this following the comment but I'm not sure much significance was gained.
+I also think any more decimals would be hard to visually appreciate and become overwhelming for the viewer, so I ultimately put it back.
+*Photo of 10 decimals*

+The last comment I received asked if I had considered running a linear regression.
+When I had initially pondered the correct analysis to run, linear regression had been an option.
+Because RUCC is continuous, however, I believed benefit could be gained from an ANOVA.

 # Discussion
 **Mention any surprising results or unexpected difficulties.**